Eastcoast-Laboratories/kidsmultipaint/README.md

 - Visuals that support understanding Colors, shapes, and motion help children intuitively grasp musical concepts.

 Intuitive navigation
-multipaint is specially designed for young children – no complex menus, just a clear, image-based interface with a bird as the play button and more.
+kidsmultipaint is specially designed for young children – no complex menus, just a clear, image-based interface with a bird as the play button and more.

 Beautiful illustrations
 The scenes resemble hand-painted picture books: warm, calm, and full of charm.